 Series 3 National Commodity Futures Exam

 The Commodity Futures Trading Commission requires this exam for anyone who is going to act as an Associated Person, Commodity Trading Advisor, Commodity Pool Operator, Introducing Broker, or Futures Commission Merchant.
-The CFTC is also requiring those who trade ForEx (foreign exchange) to pass the Series 34 exam and the Series 3 exam.
+As a sidenote, the CFTC requires those who trade ForEx (foreign exchange) to pass the Series 34 exam and the Series 3 exam.

 Series 30 Branch Office Manager Futures

-The Series 30 is required for those who act as a branch office manager for a commodity futures firm registered with the NFA.
-Individuals whose sponsor is a registered broker-dealer may, in lieu of the Series 30 exam, provide proof that they are qualified to act as a branch office manager or designated supervisor under the rules of the New York Stock Exchange or FINRA.
+Branch Office Managers for a commodity futures firm must pass the Series 30 exam.
+Individuals with a Broker-Dealer however, may, in lieu of the Series 30 exam, provide proof they are qualified as a branch office manager or supervisor under rules of the New York Stock Exchange or FINRA.
 The Series 3 exam is a co-requisite.

 Series 34 Exam Retail Off-Exchange Forex Examination

 The Series 63 Exam Uniform Securities Agent State Laws

-Individual states generally require this test as a condition of registration as a registered representative.
-The Series 63 exam covers the Uniform Securities Act of 1956 with amendments adopted by NASAA.
-The Series 63 exam is intended to provide a basis for State Security Administrators to determine an applicant’s knowledge and understanding of state law and regulations.
-There is no prerequisite for this examination but there is an $115 test fee (test application Form U-10 or Form U-4 is required), a total 60 questions and a 75 minute time limit.
-Prep for your upcoming exam with our study products and software.
+Most states require this test as a condition of registration as a registered representative.
+The Series 63 exam covers the Uniform Securities Act of 1956, with amendments adopted by NASAA.
+The Series 63 exam is to provide a basis for State Security Administrators to determine an applicant’s understanding of state laws.
+There is no prerequisite but there is an $135 test fee (test application Form U-10 or Form U-4 is required).
+60 questions and a 75 minute time limit.
+72% to pass.